David-Maisonave/Axter-Stash/plugins/FileMonitor/README.md

 	# Note:
 	#       The below example tasks are done using hours and minutes because the task is easily disabled (deactivated) by a zero value entry.
-	#       Any of these task types can be converted to a weekly/monthly sysntax.
+	#       Any of these task types can be converted to a weekly/monthly syntax.

 	# Example task for calling another Stash plugin, which needs plugin name and plugin ID.
 	{"task" : "PluginButtonName_Here", "pluginId" : "PluginId_Here", "hours" : 0}, # The zero frequency value makes this task disabled.